derivator22/CodeForcesSomeSolutions/README.md

-# Some solutions task from https://codeforces.com/
+# Some solutions tasks from https://codeforces.com/